 Questionnaire: Is the 36-credit option right for you?

 Find out if the Goddard College 36-Credit accelerated graduate study option in Health Arts & Science makes sense for you

-The MA in Health Arts & Science is a 48-credit graduate program.
-We offer a 36-Credit option for those who meet specific admissions criteria.
+The Master of Arts is a 48-credit graduate degree.
+We offer a 36-credit option for those who meet specific admissions criteria.
 Even if you meet those criteria, it is a good idea to consider if accelerated graduate study is a good choice for your learning goals and style.
 Take a moment to answer the questions below (select Y for yes and N for no.)